Elliot Lake: Media

-Online media

-ElliotLakeToday.com is an online local news source in Elliot Lake, offering the latest breaking news, weather updates, entertainment, sports and business features, obituaries and more.

 Print media

 The Elliot Lake Standard is the city's newspaper, owned by Postmedia.
+The city is also served by Elliot Lake Today, a community news website operated as part of the Village Media network.

 The North Shore Bulletin is the city's bi-weekly advertising flyer, which also prints current news events.

 Radio

 Elliot Lake has one commercial radio station, which operates two transmitters due to signal deficiencies in parts of the city.
 All of its other radio services are rebroadcasters of stations from Sudbury.

 Television

 Elliot Lake was previously served by CBEC-TV, VHF channel 7, and CBLFT-TV-6, VHF channel 12, which rebroadcast the Toronto-based stations CBLT-DT (CBC Television) and CBLFT-DT (Ici Radio-Canada Télé), respectively.
 These rebroadcasters were shut down in 2012 due to budget cuts at the Canadian Broadcasting Corporation.